drewroberts/website/first-video.md

 - Hundreds of thousands of hours are devoted to some of these projects and you get to download that work for free and use however you want.
 It will blow your mind if you think about it.
 - Stand on the shoulders of those that came before you

+## Know Your Tools

+- Google Webmasters
+- Moz or Ahrefs
+- EDI, your code editor.
+I use VSCode 'cause John Papa
+- Don't be scared of the command line.
+Hyper from Zeit will change your world

 ## Embrace the concept of Art Constraints

 - Embrace the medium and what it can do and can't do.
 Then set additional constraints on your application